5 takeaways from the consumer payment preferences in 2021 report

 By Sam RiggMay 20213 min read

-GoCardless recently partnered with YouGov to survey over 15,000 consumers across the US, Canada, UK, France, Germany and Australia to understand consumer payment preferences.
+GoCardless recently partnered with YouGov to survey over 15,000 consumers across the US, Canada, UK, France, Germany, New Zealand and Australia to understand consumer payment preferences.
 We asked consumers which payment method they preferred to use for four different use cases.
 The online survey was conducted between 14 December 2020 and 22 January 2021.

 Consumer payment preferences in 2021